Dr. Stephen Nageotte, interventional cardiologist

 Interventional Cardiologist

 Hello!
-My name is Dr. Stephen Nageotte and I am an interventional cardiologist having graduated from University of California Irvine School of Medicine in 2012.
+My name is Dr. Stephen Nageotte and I am a interventional cardiologist having graduated from University of California Irvine School of Medicine in 2012.
 To date, I have performed approximately 1,000 cardiac operations, of which more than 50 involved heart valve procedures.
 I regularly perform cardiac procedures at Cedars Sinai Medical Center.
 Read more...

-1 Patient Review for
+2 Patient Reviews for

 Dr. Nageotte